getfem/getfem/doc/sphinx/source/project/libdesc_high_gen_assemb.rst

 - Is a certain extension to complex data possible ?

-- More simplifications

-- Integation of a tool allowing to compute inter-elements quantities (for a posteriori estimate for instance).
+- More simplifications : study the possibility to automatically factorize some terms (for instance scalar ones) to reduce the number of operations.